Advanced Topics

 eval(y)

-Functions and methods defined in type stubs or in a different language (for instance, in C or C++ binding) will also be treated as obscure models.
+Functions and methods defined in type stubs or in a different language (for instance, in C or C++ bindings) will also be treated as obscure models.

-To prevent a function or method to be marked as obscure, one can use the
+To prevent a function or method from being marked as obscure, one can use the @SkipObscure taint annotation in a .pysa file:

 @SkipObscure